jbandi/oldblog.jonasbandi.net/_posts/2016-05-18-ts-quicklook.md

 ![](http://imgur.com/tfYQHzs.png)

-There are a [many QuickLook plugins](https://github.com/sindresorhus/quick-look-plugins) that make my life easier as a developer by providing improved rendering for code files.
+There are [many QuickLook plugins](https://github.com/sindresorhus/quick-look-plugins) that make my life easier as a developer by providing improved rendering for code files.

 Unfortunately QuickLook does not work with [TypeScript](https://www.typescriptlang.org/) files which end with the `.ts` extension.